sgraden/vpc/apis.md

 	* `404: A network interface with the specified identifier could not be found.`

 ### DELETE/instances/{instance_id}/network_interfaces/{network_interface_id}/floating_ips/{id}
-This request retrieves all floating IPs associated with a network interface.
+This request disassociates all floating IPs associated with a network interface.

 * **Required Parameters**:
 	* `instance_id`: The instance identifier.